It probably seems a little weird that a DIETitian would be talking about something called a non-diet approach.

 - feel more comfortable living in your body;

-- decrease the risk of chronic diseases or manage existing ones with kindness;
+- decrease chronic disease risks as well as manage existing ones with kindness;

-- ditch dieting and the weight cycling that tends to come with it, and as a result improving markers of health (things like blood pressure, blood glucose levels, cholesterol etc);
+- ditch the weight cycling that tends to come with dieting, and as a result improving markers of health (things like blood pressure, blood glucose levels, cholesterol etc);

-- respect the body you have now and want to take steps to care for it
+- respect the body you have now and increase your willingness to care for it regardless of weight loss.

 What’s the problem with wanting to diet for weight loss?